Like what you read?

 Blending people into a new family takes love, boundaries, patience and time.
 Even for myself.
 Simply accepting my new hubby’s loving help, although readily welcomed, actually took an adjustment, as I was so used to doing it alone and therefore struggled with some false guilt.

 Over the last six months I’ve been able to recharge, safely and securely in the comfort of my own burrow.
-My kits have been able to feel security and comfort in a new and permanent way.
+My kits have been able to settle too.

 There’s still been many challenges but we’ve been able to deal with them better as we haven’t been so ‘stretched and thin’ – If you know what I mean.